 If I didn’t lose 15 pounds a week (even though I wasn’t eating enough to keep a bird alive), I would figure I was just meant to be fat.
 Then I would feel sorry for myself and give up on another New Year’s resolution, making sure to consume all the food I missed out on during that week of dieting.
 Well, with age comes wisdom, and oh boy, I sure learned a lot since then!

-Plus I will say that my dog loved it.
+Plus, my dog loved it.
 This was our time, we both went outdoors to get some fresh air and walk away our weight.

 I didn’t dread this time of day because it was very do-able, and it was easy to follow: